nathanaccidentally/Erebus/README.md

 # Erebus
 The god of darkness.

 Erebus should eventually bring a full bug-free night mode to the iOS 10 music app.
-Stay tuned. 🌙
+Stay tuned. 🌙 We are currently still in *very* early development so don't get your hopes up yet.